 The strong public policy in favor of providing adequate child support has also led to an expansive use of “earning capacity” in setting a level of support that is consistent with the needs of the child(ren) instead of using the parent’s actual income.
 As a result, in certain cases, when determining the amount of child support to be paid, the court has discretion to consider a parent’s earning capacity instead of the parent’s actual income.

 Answering Your Child Support Questions

 Child support is a complex issue that requires the consideration of numerous factors.
 Therefore, whether you are seeking support from the other parent or opposing a request for child support, Hammett, Bellin & Oswald, LLC, offers free consultations that could start you on a path to resolving this issue in an equitable manner.
-Contact our team online or call 920-202-8872 to schedule yours.
+Contact our team online or call 920-202-8872 or toll-free at 866-720-0009.